 Belief revision is the process in which a cognitive model compares and adjusts its knowledge base to new incoming information.
 In the subject of belief revision, there is no finer application of this process than a model that can predict guiltiness of a suspect based on testimonies.
-This paper will outline the process that we went through to see this model into reality.
+This paper will outline the process used to see this model into reality.
+A background containing conclusions drawn from all research conducted will head the paper.
+Then a methods section continuing the logic and thought process behind said logic for the model.
+Finally the paper will conclude with a discussion of how well the model functions, and aspects of it that could or should be improved.